Establish a Production Schedule

 Produce Clear, Concrete and Practical Recommendations

-The result of the analysis of relevant national development policies and alternatives should be the generation of solidly grounded, well-considered recommendations that can serve as tools in promoting serious public debate on development issues and in advocating for effective government initiatives to foster human development.
+The result of the analysis of relevant national development policies and alternatives should be the generation of solidly grounded, well-considered recommendations.
+They will promote public debate on development issues and in advocating for government initiatives to foster human development.

 - Each recommendation should include a description and analysis of the basic intervention strategy, list the agencies that would implement the strategy and address the likely financing and other resource needs.